Poised on a ledge outside the Lutheran church, Jimmy Dutton tightly rolls a church bulletin that hails activities for children.

 When you talk to the teenagers in Citrus Springs, the ones pegged as the troublemakers, you hear a tale of kids who feel like area law enforcement officials harass them.
 Part of it, they say, is that they dress like hoodlums: with hoop earrings, baggy shorts and baseball caps that cover their eyes.

 "Me and two of my friends were wrestling in the front yard and someone called the police and said it was a gang fight," Jimmy said.
 "The cops come to your house and then rumors get started."

 The fact is, many don't think it's cool to hang out in a church gymnasium, even though they know they can.
 They want to be outside, stay up late and be teenagers.
 That means they don't want to be under the watchful eye of parents.

 But teenagers also are sick of being pinned as hardened criminals when students from other towns and younger kids are often to blame.
 Sure, some have stolen candy bars and cursed at adults.

 Is that criminal?
 Maybe to some of the retirees who moved to Citrus Springs for peace and quiet.
-But really, teenagers _ at the whims of raging hormones _ have always acted stupid and grown out of it, parents say.
+But really, teenagers _ at the whims of raging hormones _ have always acted stupidly and grown out of it, parents say.